 The 5-piece subset of tetratans explored by Tick Wang has now expanded to quartets, 20 pieces in a tray, each group of five pieces in a different color.
 Available by custom order.
 See the Tetra-Tray collection, where you can also order it.

 The 4 tritans and 30 pentatans fill an 8½" square tray.
 In this case the grid lies squarely within the tray, and the hypotenuse in any piece will plot diagonally.
 It is no mean feat to solve it so that the tritans form a connected group.
 This set is sold as a combo with Tan Tricks I, although packaged and playable separately.
 For persistent puzzlers, ages 12 to adult.
 Value alone, $65

 The combo, both sets together, color-coordinated so all 5 sizes have their own color, $94

 TAN TRICKS IIITM

 The grand array of 107 hexatans has an extra plug made of 6 singles that can duplicate the shape of any hexatan.
 We show them making the symmetrical "house" at the very center (solution by Anneke Treep of the Netherlands).
 They could form other shapes as well or be split up and placed anywhere within the tray.
 The "house" is the most compact symmetrical plug that allows the whole tray to be filled.
 With it at the center took almost 40 hours to solve by hand.
 An even more symmetrical hexatan, the stretched hexagon, has been proven to make it impossible to fill the whole tray when it is the duplicate.
+See also a remarkable triangular shape solved by Nick Maeder.
 The 16x16" tray comes with a clear lid.
-For hardiest solvers only. $150
+For hardiest solvers only. $195

 |Essential Polyforms||More about polyforms|